 Characteristics of Colts

-All equids including donkeys, ponies, mules, zebras, and onagers may be referred to as colts or fillies as well.
-So you might hear someone talking about a donkey filly or pony colt.
+All young equids, including donkeys, ponies, mules, zebras, and onagers, share the definitions of "colt" and "filly."
+Thus, you might hear someone talking about a donkey filly or pony colt.